frndforall/EmployeeCRUD/README.md

 # Application:
 React JS framework is used to implement the UI.

+Application is hosted in https://crud-react-employye.herokuapp.com/ .
+Please click the link to use it.

+To locally run the changes, please clone the project and perform the below operations.

 	Steps to run the application:

 	1. Install all dependencies for application using "npm install" in current project folder using command prompt.
 This would set up the application be start.